Bakery-Style Blueberry Muffins

 Instructions

-3. Preheat oven to 400°F (200°C).
-Line a 12-cup muffin tin with paper liners or spray with cooking spray.
+1. Preheat your oven to 400°F (200°C).
+Line two 12-cup muffin pans with 6 paper liners each, placing them in alternating cups.

 Notes